afunnydev/tinysociety/content/articles/2018-10-17-meet-billy-the-408-sq-ft-prefab-tiny-house-made-for-a-small-family.md

 ---
 ## Design shape and size

 Billy is a prefab tiny house designed and manufactured by [Ilo Tiny House](https://www.ilotinyhouse.com/) in Napierville, Québec.
 At 408 sq. ft., it is the perfect size for a small family.
 It offers a large living room and a closed bedroom for some privacy.
-The price tag for that Tiny  House is listed at 59000 USD  + Options.
 Here is what it looks like!

 ![null](/img/billy-outside.jpg)